tomarmark/VWFileTransferOptimization/README.md

 Step#3 Open any java application IDE ( Eclipse is preferred) and add the jar files attached here.

-Step#4 Once Solution files are added to the Eclipse IDE , go the TestApplication.java file and open this file.
+Step#4 Once Solution files are added to the Eclipse IDE , goto the TestApplication.java file and open this file.

 Step#5 Run the TestApplication.class , you will get the options to add a source and destination node.